iden3/circom/mkdocs/docs/circom-language/code-quality/inspect.md

 ---
 # Improving security of circuits by using --inspect option

 When using --inspect option, the compiler searches for signals that do not appear in any constraint.
 In case it finds some, then it throws a warning to let the programmer know those unconstrained signals.
-To avoid such a warning, the compiler could use the underscore notation '_' to inform the compiler that such a situation is expected.
+The compiler also throws a warning when some input or output signal of a subcomponent in a template do not appear in any onstraint of the father component.
+To avoid these warnings, the compiler could use the underscore notation '_' to inform the compiler that such a situation is expected.
 Let us see several cases where we can find that situation.

 - The compiler throws a warning if a signal defined in a template do not appear in any constraint of such template.